 BY CHRIS TAYLOR | Senior Director | Ball State Sports Link

-For the seventh consecutive year, Ball State Sports Link, the nation’s first fully immersive digital sports production program, will again play a role in one of the largest sporting events in the country — the 2018 NCAA Division I Men’s Basketball Championship.
+For the eighth consecutive year, Ball State Sports Link, the nation’s first fully immersive digital sports production program, will again play a role in one of the largest sporting events in the country — the 2018 NCAA Division I Men’s Basketball Championship.

 After adding NCAA Women’s Final Four social and digital responsibilities in 2016, Sports Link has expanded to include all 65 games of the 2018 NCAA Division I Women’s Basketball Championship for the second straight year in 2018 as well.